ag-sanjjeev/HTML-Canvas-Reference/docs/responsive-animation.md

-# &#9873; Moving Lines:
+# &#9873; Responsive Animation:

-This will give you basic idea about move the lines created in HTML canvas
+This will give you basic idea about Responsive Animation in HTML canvas

 ## Steps involved:

-- Moving lines can be possible by clearing old frame and drawing new frame on certain time interval.
-- For clearing old frame by using this `clearRect(0, 0, canvaswidth, canvasheight)`
-- Re-drawing the frame by re-calling the drawing logics.
+- For resizing browser window, the fixed style of canvas will be the same.
+- To Update dimensions of canvas size based on browser window resize event.
+- When re-setting size of canvas that will affect the created frame and or animation.
-- To request this continuesly using `requestAnimationFrame(callback)`.
+- To avoid that canvas glitches, use this `cancelAnimationFrame(animationFrameReference)` method.
-- For effective use of re-calling, avoid setInterval or any other loops.
+- Which will stops the previous frame of animation.
+- Once everything is re-setted then again call `requestAnimationFrame(callback)` method.

 > HTML Code: